CinTheDev/synth-music/time-signature-system.md

 comparison the values just need to be within the tolerance to be considered equal.
 But I don't really like this so much either.

+In the integer representation, we could still represent trioles if we accept imprecision.
+A quarter-triole would be (2/3)*(1/4) = 0.16667 for floats, with the first method we'd need 42.67 or 43 256th notes, and loose about 0.33 of a 256th of precision.
+The second approach could go for 170.67 1024th notes, which much more precise (though the implementation would need to choose the most optimal set of values above other redundant equivalents).

+The flost would be able to store 0.166666656, which would loose about 0.000000011.
+The second approach above would store 0.166992188 and lose about 0.166992188.
+The second approach is similar to a float with 8-bit mantissa and 8-bit exponent.
+The float is larger (32 bits) and is therefore more precise.

+Floats can actually also perfectly represent subdivisions of two (0.5, 0.25, ...), so this is the "official" version of the second idea.

 Pros:

 - Very easy to implement, to handle, and is intuitive